 Impact probability isopleths can be computed by establishing a grid with an impact area at each intersection of the grid.
 An impact area size is then chosen.
 For example, if the probability of impacting on a person is the objective then use an area of one square metre.
 If impact probability is needed for a larger area (e.g., a large building of 100 m x 100 m) then use an area of 10,000 square metres.
 After the impact area is chosen, the impact probability can be computed for each of the grid points, then contours (isopleths) can be drawn that represent constant levels of impact probability.

+Individual risk isopleths (RHA 3.3 & RHA 3.4)

 Individual risk isopleths are contour lines on a map connecting places of equal risk and can be calculated using the same method as described in 4.11.2.
-Individual risk isopleths are used for calculating the probability of impact on a person, with the isopleth measure being the casualty expectation for a particular scenario (Ec,ijk) as defined in section 4.10.
+Individual risk isopleths are used for calculating the probability of impact on a person, with the isopleth measure being the casualty expectation for a particular scenario (Ec,i,j,k) as defined in section 4.10.
 The individual risk isopleths can be determined by calculating, for each intersection point of the grid, the multiplication of the probability of impact, number of fragments, casualty area, and population density at the intersection of the grid.
-These individual risk isopleths are the key output of the risk hazard analysis and a key element of demonstrating that the launch safety standards are met.4.9
+These individual risk isopleths are the key output of the risk hazard analysis and a key element of demonstrating that the launch safety standards are met.
+The methodology for calculation of the casualty area is detailed in section 4.9.

 Demonstrating conformity with the launch safety standards